 It’s also possible that one of your names is on the participant list and one of you is on the audit list.
 THAT’S OK.
 As long as you specified that person’s name on your entry, they can come with you.
 They, however, can only audit if you don’t go with them.

 We’re not going to decide for you who to favor and who to take off the list in those cases.
-If something happened that one of you couldn’t make it but the other wanted to go, it wouldn’t be fair!
+It wouldn’t be fair.
 Plus this makes a pair of folks in the Standby Line really happy as it’s a way to build in a few extra spots!

 Round Rock, TX

 at the Sheraton Lisle